Waterland

-Waterland ([ˈʋaːtərlɑnt]) is a municipality in the Netherlands, located in the province of North Holland.
+Waterland ([ˈʋaːtərlɑnt]) is a municipality in the Netherlands, in the province of North Holland.
 It is situated north of Amsterdam, on the western shore of the Markermeer.
-It is well-known for comprising the touristy towns of Broek in Waterland and Marken.
+It includes the tourist towns of Broek in Waterland and Marken.

 Population centres

-The municipality of Waterland consists of the following cities, towns, villages and districts:
+The municipality of Waterland contains the following city, small towns and villages:

 Topography

-Topographic map of the municipality of Waterland, 2013.
+Map of the municipality of Waterland, 2013.

+History

+The area was populated since the 11th century.
+Between 1619 and 1811, the villages of Ransdorp, Zunderdorp, Schellingwoude, Landsmeer, Broek in Waterland, en Zuiderwoude formed a union, known as the Waterland Union (Unie van Waterland), mainly with the goal of joint maintenance of the coast.
+On the other hand, Monnickendam was a seat of a bailiff and has never been part of this union.
+In 1921, Ransdorp (with Schellingwoude) and Zunderdorp were merged into the city of Amsterdam.